ysstudio22/Blog-Preview-Card/README.md

 - Flexbox

 ### What I learned
-   The thing that caught my eye after looking the design was the "Learning" label on the card as shown below.
+    This challenge allowed me to review how to style the span elements and practice adding the box-shadows around the card.
+What stood out to me from the design was the label for the preview card.
+I went with the span element but I learned that there were some other options to recreate the design.
+Please see the image and code below.

   ![Blog Preview Card Text](./assets/images/Blog%20Preview%20Card%20Text.png)

-   There were perhaps a couple of options to write this out, but I went with using a span element.

    ```HTML
    <div id="label">
     <span>Learning</span>
    </div>
    ```

    ```CSS
     #label {
         height: 1.75rem;